V1p3rL0rd/grafana-stack-automated-deployment/README.md

     └── dashboards/
         └── dashboards.yml

 Troubleshooting

-Segmented network / no access to download.docker.com — The script installs Docker from standard Ubuntu repositories, so no external third-party repository is required.
-Ensure that Ubuntu mirrors and Docker Hub are accessible. apt update fails with a Segmentation fault on the command-not-found hook — This is a known bug in certain Ubuntu 24.04 builds (cnf-update-db).
-The script disables this hook automatically (#clear APT::Update::Post-Invoke-Success; in /etc/apt/apt.conf.d/). node-exporter shows as DOWN / context deadline exceeded — node-exporter runs in network_mode: host (to capture accurate host metrics), while Prometheus runs inside a separate Docker bridge network.
+Segmented network / no access to download.docker.com The script installs Docker from standard Ubuntu repositories, so no external third-party repository is required.
+Ensure that Ubuntu mirrors and Docker Hub are accessible.

+apt update fails with a Segmentation fault on the command-not-found hook This is a known bug in certain Ubuntu 24.04 builds (cnf-update-db).
+The script disables this hook automatically (#clear APT::Update::Post-Invoke-Success; in /etc/apt/apt.conf.d/).

+node-exporter shows as DOWN / context deadline exceeded node-exporter runs in network_mode: host (to capture accurate host metrics), while Prometheus runs inside a separate Docker bridge network.
 If ufw or iptables is enabled on the host with an INPUT DROP policy, traffic from the bridge subnet to port 9100 may be blocked.

-Solution: Allow the bridge subnet access to port 9100: docker network inspect observability_monitoring | grep -i subnet ufw allow from <SUBNET> to any port 9100 proto tcp
+Solution: allow the bridge subnet access to port 9100:

+docker network inspect observability_monitoring | grep -i subnet ufw allow from <subnet> to any port 9100 proto tcp